adaptyteam/adapty-docs/versioned_docs/version-3.0/event-flows.md

 The **Access level updated** events will be created twice:

 - at the subscription end to revoke the user's access
-- at the subscription repurchase to grant the access.
+- at the subscription repurchase to grant access.

 <Zoom>
   <img src={require('./img_webhook_flows/Subscription_Rejoin_Flow.webp').default}
   style={{
-    border: 'none', /* border width and color
+    border: 'none', /* border width and color */
+    width: '700px', /* image width */
     display: 'block', /* for alignment */
     margin: '0 auto' /* center alignment */
   }}